Overview: Durable therapies

 MIT NEWDIGS FoCUS has conducted a unique, detailed, indication-by-indication analysis to estimate the expected volume of durable cell and gene therapies likely to be available on the US market in the coming years.
 The model has been developed and refined over a period of several years, and continues to be updated on an ongoing basis.
 Updated results are published periodically.

 Currently there are 1,050+ active, durable, cell and gene therapies in development.
 Slightly over 300 of these are product trials in China by China-based developers.
 We have excluded these from the analysis to arrive at potential candidates for the US market.
-6 therapies (4 individual drugs) are already approved for patient use in the US.
+Seven individual drugs are already approved for patient use in the US.

 Figure 1: Pipeline of active programs in development for durable cell and gene therapies for the US market